zilliztech/GPTCache/docs/index.rst

 ..
-GPT Cache documentation master file, created by sphinx-quickstart on Tue Apr  4 12:07:10 2023.
+GPTCache documentation master file, created by sphinx-quickstart on Tue Apr  4 12:07:10 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GPT Cache!
+Welcome to GPTCache!
 =====================================

 ----